dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 400628:   jnz 0x400644                 <= end of a BB
 ```

-Suppose we have two entries in the LBR stack:
+Suppose we have the following entries in the LBR stack:

 ```
   FROM_IP   TO_IP    Cycle Count
-  ...       ...      ...
+  ...       ...      ...        <== 24 entries
   40060a    400618    10
+  400628    400644    80        <== occurence 1
+  40064e    400600     3
+  40060a    400618     9
+  400628    400644   300        <== occurence 2
-  400628    400644     5          <== LBR TOS
+  40064e    400600     3        <== LBR TOS
 ```

-Given that information, we know that there was one occurrence when the basic block that starts at offset `400618` was executed in 5 cycles.
-If we collect enough samples, we could plot a probability density chart of latency for that basic block.
+Given that information, we have two occurences of the basic block that starts at offset `400618`.
+The first once was completed in 80 cycles, while the second one took 300 cycles.
+If we collect enough samples like that, we could plot a probability density chart of latency for that basic block.

 An example of such a chart is shown in Figure @fig:LBR_timing_BB.
-It was compiled by analyzing all LBR entries that satisfy the rule described above.
+It was compiled by analyzing relevant LBR entries.
 The way to read this chart is as follows: it tells what was the rate of occurrence of a given latency value.
 For example, the basic block latency was measured to be exactly 100 cycles roughly 2% of the time, 14% of the time we measured 280 cycles, and never saw anything between 150 and 200 cycles.
 Another way to read is: based on the collected data, what is the probability of seeing a certain basic block latency if you were to measure it?

 ![Probability density chart for latency of the basic block that starts at address `0x400618`.](../../img/pmu-features/LBR_timing_BB.png){#fig:LBR_timing_BB width=90%}